MoOx/postcss-cssnext/README.md

     $ cssnext --no-custom-media index.css

-To enable source maps for these files, add the `--sourcemaps` flag.
+To enable source maps for these files, add the `--sourcemap` flag.

 **To see all CLI options**